 1. MCData client initiates an MCData SDS service request; this service request can be a private or group communication.

-2. MCData server stores the communication as an object to the MCData user account in the MCData message store.
+2. MCData server checks and authorizes the service request and if authorized stores the communication as an object to the MCData user account in the MCData message store.

-3. MCData server checks and authorizes the service request and continue the service request toward the targeted recipient(s) as described in subclause 7.4.2.
+3. MCData server continues the service request toward the targeted recipient(s) as described in subclause 7.4.2.

 * * * * Next change * * * *